-Section 1.
 The University agrees that during the term of this Agreement, it shall not cause or permit any lockout of employees from their work.
-In the event that an employee is unable to perform his/her assigned duties because equipment or facilities are not available due to a strike, work stoppage or slowdown by any other employees, such inability to provide work shall not be deemed a lockout and Graduate Assistants shall not suffer any subsequent loss of pay or benefits.
+In the event that an employee is unable to perform their assigned duties because equipment or facilities are not available due to a strike, work stoppage or slowdown by any other employees, such inability to provide work shall not be deemed a lockout and Graduate Employees shall not suffer any subsequent loss of pay or benefits.

 Except as specifically modified by the terms of this Agreement, the University shall retain all rights and authority, whether exercised or not, to govern, control and direct its operations.
 These rights include, but are not limited to:

 (a) determine methods, means, resources and personnel by which operations and academic programs are to be conducted;

 (b) determine administrative organization;

 (c) determine size and qualifications of faculty and staff;

 (d) allocate and assign work;

 (e) control the use of University buildings, property, equipment and other resources;